Editorial discipline and sourcing

 Many SEO and marketing blogs cite "MIT research, January 2025" for a "LLMs are 34% more confident when wrong" finding.
 The closest verifiable primary source is Simhi et al. (Technion/Oxford/Hebrew University), arXiv:2502.12964, February 2025.
 The "34% / MIT / January 2025" institutional attribution is Single-source / Contested; the core finding (LLMs hallucinate with high certainty) is Industry-consensus.

-Why this matters for Candid sourcing
+Why this matters for sourcing

 Citation discipline is the only practical defense against AI-amplified misinformation.
 When a writer cites a verbatim source with URL + date + archive, the reader can verify; when an AI writes "studies show" without citation, the reader cannot.
 The asymmetry is the operational case for the seven-label taxonomy.